marchaesen/vcxsrv/mesalib/docs/helpwanted.rst

 #. **Driver patching and testing.** Patches are often posted to the
    `mesa-dev mailing
    list <https://lists.freedesktop.org/mailman/listinfo/mesa-dev>`__,
-   but aren't immediately checked into git because not enough people are testing them.
+   but aren't immediately checked into Git because not enough people are testing them.
 Just applying patches, testing and reporting back is helpful.
 #. **Driver debugging.** There are plenty of open bugs in the `bug